SystemsApproach/book/scaling/mpls.rst

 ----------------------------------

-One of the earliest publications to introduce the idea of attaching labels to IP packets was a paper by Chandranmenon and Vargese that described an idea called *threaded indices*.
+One of the earliest publications to introduce the idea of attaching labels to IP packets was a paper by Chandranmenon and Varghese that described an idea called *threaded indices*.
 A very similar idea is now implemented in MPLS-enabled routers.
 The following example shows how this idea works.